Web design is one of the most important parts of any Internet marketing strategy, how it affects customer experience is paramount to your success.

-That makes your customer experience smoother, and it lets your viewers get the most value from every sentence on your site.
+That makes your customer experience on your website smoother, and it lets your viewers get the most value from every sentence on your site.

-Eye-catching “hero” images are big, full-width graphics near the top of articles that provide which you summarizing visible representation of the written text below.
+Eye-catching “hero” images are big, full-width graphics near the top of articles that provide you with summarizing visible representation of the written text below.

 They became the name “hero” because these images champion this article with which they’re associated.
-They’re ideal for creating clicks for cultural multimedia, and they’re ideal introductions to thoughts on your site.
+They’re ideal for creating clicks for social media especially, and they’re ideal introductions to real interaction or discussions on your site.

 But this all has to do with your site’s appearance.
 Web design impacts a lot more than just how a website looks.

 Professionalism refers to the impression you make on your site’s visitors before they ever start reading your site, a good branding campaign has already attracted your visitor before they even visit.

-When someone arrives on your site, you want them to understand that you’re a modern, respectable business.
+When someone arrives on your business website, you want them to understand that you’re a modern, respectable business.
 This impression is largely based on how your web design represents you.